 EPQ Project?
 Help?
-Anyone that has done EPQ?Watch
+Anyone that has done EPQ?Watch this thread

 I want to analyse Batman comic books and write an essay about the Joker and Batman, sort of psychoanalysing them - I've already written about a 1000 words on the topic and my first EPQ lesson is on Friday.